matthewcchin/Machine-Learning/CA04/README.md

 2. Follow instructions in the notebooks for analysis, preprocessing, training, tuning, and prediction.

 ### Results
-The trained decision tree classifier achieves the following performance metrics on the test dataset:
-Accuracy: 84.42%
+#### Accuracy:
-Precision: 72.13%
-Recall: 55.64%
-F1 Score: 62.82%
+Random Forest: 0.838953
+AdaBoost: 0.845341
+Gradient Boost: 0.846570
+XGBoost: 0.843867
+Gradient Boost p[erformed the bets in terms of accuracy.

+#### AUC:
+Random Forest: 0.748384
+AdaBoost: 0.748884
+Gradient Boost: 0.754896
+XGBoost: 0.75707
+XGBoost performed the best for AUC.

 ### The project utilizes the following Python libraries:
 1. pandas: Data manipulation and analysis
 2. numpy: Numerical computing
 3. matplotlib: Data visualization
-4. seaborn: Statistical data visualization
-5. scikit-learn: Machine learning algorithms and tools These libraries are essential for tasks such as data preprocessing, model training, hyperparameter tuning, and result visualization.
+4. scikit-learn: Machine learning algorithms and tools These libraries are essential for tasks such as data preprocessing, model training, hyperparameter tuning, and result visualization.